The Numerology Of 2025 Invites Us To Imagine A Better Future, Together

 AdvertisementADVERTISEMENT

 In 2025, we’ll see an intensification of efforts to resist hyper-capitalism and the systems of exploitation it perpetuates.
-Boycotts against companies that prioritize profits over people and the planet will continue to grow, with local and national movements gaining traction.
+Boycotts against companies that prioritise profits over people and the planet will continue to grow, with local and national movements gaining traction.
 We’ve already seen this energy building over the past few years, from pushes to hold corporations accountable for environmental destruction to viral calls for ethical consumption.
-In 2025, these efforts will expand, with more people prioritizing community-based endeavors that center equity and sustainability over greed.
+In 2025, these efforts will expand, with more people prioritising community-based endeavours that centre equity and sustainability over greed.

 This reimagining of priorities aligns with Aquarius’ visionary nature.
 People will dream of utopias rather than dystopias, imagining worlds where cooperation and care are at the forefront.
 While dystopian narratives will remain present — Pluto’s influence always brings an element of shadow work — the collective energy will increasingly lean toward creating the future we want to see.
 As Octavia Butler famously wrote: “All that you touch you change.
 All that you change changes you.”
 In 2025, we’ll be brave enough to speak our ideals into existence, even if they feel nebulous at first.
 The act of voicing our dreams — opening our throat chakras — is the first step toward manifesting them.